ultraio/docs-blockchain/docs/guides/Uniq Factory Management/exchange-a-uniq-using-smart-contract.md

 ## What does "Exchange a Uniq" mean

-In this guide we will cover the possibility of issuing a new Uniq to the user when he burns or transfers some other Uniq.
-The purpose of such an exchange may be to migrate user Uniq to a newer factory which may have different set of rules (e.g. Uniqs from new factory can be transferred).
+In this guide, we will cover the possibility of issuing a new Uniq to the user when he burns or transfers some other Uniq.
+The purpose of such an exchange may be to migrate a user Uniq to a newer factory which may have different set of rules (e.g. Uniqs from new factory can be transferred).

-Alternative use case could be if you want to allow users to redeem a Uniq using some "ticket" Uniq which does not have anything useful by itself but can be exchanged for an actual Uniq from a different factory.
+An alternative use case could be if you want to allow users to redeem a Uniq using some "ticket" Uniq which does not have anything useful by itself but can be exchanged for an actual Uniq from a different factory.

-Since some of the values inside the factory cannot be changed after creation that can be an alternative solution to effectively provide the option to users to migrate to a new factory with alternative values.
+Some of the factory's values are immutable after they are created, and when a Uniq is exchanged it provides the opportunity for customers to migrate to a new factory with different values.

 ## When do you need a smart contract